bahrus/trans-render/README.md

   -  If the first element of the tuple itself is an array, then the array represents a declarative loop associated with those items.
      - The acronym to remember for a loop array is "ATRIUMS".
      - First element of the tuple is the **a**rray of items to loop over.
+     - **NB:** If the first element might be null or undefined, to guarantee being able to distinguish between an ATRIUM and a PEAT tuple, you can guarantee that the first element will be an array by doing:  myArrayOrUndefinedOrNull || []
      - Second element is either:
        -  A **t**emplate reference that should be repeated, or
        -  A **t**ag of type string, that turns into a DOM element using document.createElement(tag)